 I have conducted fieldwork in conflict-affected and countries, including Burundi, Rwanda, Kenya, and Namibia.
 I have received several grants for my research, including from the Social Sciences and Humanities Research Council of Canada, the Fulbright Scholar Program and the American Association of University Women.

 In addition to my academic work, I have extensive experience with development and peace and security research agencies.
-I am currently the research team leader on a DfID funded project Strengthening the Leadership and Influence of Women in Politics in Kenya supported by UK Department for International Development.
+I was the research team leader on a DfID funded project Strengthening the Leadership and Influence of Women in Politics in Kenya supported by UK Department for International Development.
 I have worked for the Center for Strategic and International Studies and the United States Institute of Peace.
 Between 2014 and 2016 I was a researcher at the Institute for Security Studies (ISS) in the Conflict Prevention and Risk Analysis Division, focusing on Africa’s Great Lakes Region.